 Your nonprofit branding is a huge part of your overall success.
 And no, we don’t just mean your logo.

-Many nonprofits don’t think they can invest the time and resources needed to go into branding changes.
-Regardless of resources, branding should not be ignored, especially if it can solve a problem your nonprofit is facing or provide an opportunity for greater success.
+Many nonprofits don’t think they can invest the time and resources needed for a rebrand.
+Regardless of resources, branding should not be ignored.
+This is especially true if it can solve a problem your nonprofit is facing.

 Nonprofit branding doesn’t need to be a massive investment of time and money.
-You can take simple steps to build or update your brand to support your mission and your organization’s growth.
+You can take simple steps to build or update your brand.
+Because ultimately, your brand should support your mission and your organization’s growth.

-Follow along as we provide more clarity into why branding matters, along with real examples and lessons from nonprofits that have recently gone through branding changes.
+Follow along as we provide more clarity into why branding matters.
+This blog will also include real examples and lessons from nonprofits that have recently gone through branding changes.

-Your nonprofit branding is a huge part of your donor engagement strategy and, ultimately, your long-term success.
+I’ve heard people ask, “Do nonprofits even have a brand?”
+Yes, they do, and your nonprofit branding is a huge part of your donor engagement strategy.
+Ultimately, the comes back to your long-term success.
 Why?
 Because your brand is determined by how others experience and perceive your nonprofit.

-When your audience automatically recognizes your name and logo, trusts your nonprofit, and believes in the importance of your mission, your audience will come back again and again.
+When your audience automatically recognizes your name and logo and trusts your mission, your audience will come back again and again.
 That’s what a good brand is, recognizable and trustworthy.